Skip to main content

 Top row: various molecules with chlorine atoms.
 Bottom left: pyridoxine molecule (vitamin B 6).
 Bottom middle: DEET molecule (an insect repellent).
 Bottom right: styrene molecule (used to make polystyrene in Styrofoam).

-This page titled 5.2: Chemical Equivalence is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tim Soderberg via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Chemical Equivalence is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Tim Soderberg via source content that was edited to the style and standards of the LibreTexts platform.